2nd December 2017 - 8:30am to 4:00pm

 Helen Chaloner is the CEO of Literature Works, and has held previous positions as Head of Development at Theatre Royal, Plymouth, National Director of The Arvon Foundation, an Arts Council national portfolio organisation, and Chief Executive of Farms for City Children.
 She has also run her own consultancy offering charities support with developing, funding and growing their organisations.
 She has a strong track-record in raising funds for writers and artists’ residency programmes and educational outreach and her early professional life was in publishing PR/marketing at Faber, Penguin Books and Macdonald Publishing.

-The event will be held at Plymouth University.
+The event will be held at Portland Square Building, Plymouth University.
 Doors will open at 8.30am, with teas and coffees provided upon arrival.

 Doors will open at 08.30am, with teas and coffees provided upon arrival.